-(5) Represents amounts received under the Corporation's Profit Sharing Plan in 2017 in recognition of both financial performance targets attained by the Corporation and performance rendered by the individual during the year ended December 31, 2016.
+(4) Represents amounts received under the Corporation's Profit Sharing Plan in 2019 in recognition of both financial performance targets attained by the Corporation and performance rendered by the individual during the year ended December 31, 2018.
 As Senior Vice-President and Chief Financial Officer, Mr. Vachon's bonus falls outside the Corporation's Profit Sharing Plan.

-(6) The Canadian dollar amounts for Mr. Sylvester and Mr. Comerford were determined by multiplying the U.S dollar amounts by 1.3427, being the Bank of Canada's closing exchange rate at year end.
+(5) The U.S. dollar amounts for Mr. Sylvester and Mr. Comerford were determined by dividing the Canadian dollar amounts by 1.2627, being the six month average of the Bank of Canada's closing exchange rate for the period immediately preceding the March 16, 2018 vesting date.

-(7) Michael Sylvester's non-equity incentive plan compensation was paid in U.S dollars and amounted to US\$255,000.
+(6) Michael Sylvester's non-equity incentive plan compensation was paid in U.S dollars and amounted to US\$240,000.

-(8) Kevin Comerford's non-equity incentive plan compensation was paid in U.S. dollars and amounted to US\$160,000.
+(7) Kevin Comerford's non-equity incentive plan compensation was paid in U.S. dollars and amounted to US\$165,000.